Fujifilm X70 vs Pentax K-3 II

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the X70 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+Both the X70 and the K-3 II have been discontinued, but can regularly be found used on ebay.
 The K-3 II was replaced by the Pentax K-3 III, while the X70 was followed by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X70 Manual (free pdf) or the online Pentax K-3 II Manual.
+Further information on the features and operation of the X70 and K-3 II can be found, respectively, in the Fujifilm X70 Manual (free pdf) or the online Pentax K-3 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X70 and the Pentax K-3 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/60i).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.